 For the 90-day refill component, form prescription letters were sent by fax to prescribers of members who had filled a 30-day prescription.
 If their prescribers approved the refill, members were notified that a 90-day refill was available at their retail pharmacies.
-For the weekly refill reminder, weekly scans of pharmacy claims were used to identify members’ refills patterns, and members who were seven days late were sent the letter.
-The study found adherence increases for both plans using the interventions.
+For the weekly refill reminder, weekly scans of pharmacy claims were used to identify members’ refills patterns.
+Members who were seven days late received the letter.
+The study found adherence increases for both plans using these interventions.

-Daniel Sontupe, associate partner and manager of the Value Builders at the pharmaceutical advertising agency The Bloc, says pharma companies can drive adherence by promoting patient health.
-He writes that his agency partnered with the Commission for Case Manager Certification to create “brand-agnostic” case management tool kits that help “pharma manufacturers meet patients where they are with materials to help support disease control and health-management goals.”
+Dan Sontupe, the associate partner and manager of The Bloc’s Value Builders, says pharma companies can drive adherence by promoting patient health.
+His marketing agency partnered with the Commission for Case Manager Certification to create “brand-agnostic” case management tool kits that help “pharma manufacturers meet patients where they are with materials to help support disease control and health-management goals.”

 Additionally, “Emails, texts, Facebook messages, and tweets provide further avenues for all-encompassing patient engagement.”